rituvermaCS/rituvermaCS/README.md

 >&nbsp;I'm Ritu Verma.\
 >&nbsp;I'm Final year B.tech-Computer Science and Engineering student at FoET, University of Lucknow, Lucknow.\
->&nbsp;I am a student who want to learn something new & experiences.\
+>&nbsp;I am a student who want to learn something new.\
 >&nbsp;I love to do coding and ML tasks.